 Events in your space can also be powerful lead generators and member magnets.
 At NextSpace Coworking Santa Cruz, the weekly Friday Happy Hour is a lively event that attracts new members, longtime members, potential members and the extended community.
 This is a great way to introduce leads to the community and culture of your space.
 Events also give leads an opportunity to ask more questions about the space and offerings.

-“Once a day passer is here,” says Delano, “it’s my job to make sure they’re meeting people throughout the day, they’re getting on the internet, they’re seeing what coworking is, and they’re getting introduced to the community as soon as possible.”
+When a day passer is using your space, make them a priority.
+Make sure they know the basics like wifi, coffee, restrooms, etc., but more importantly, make sure they’re meeting people throughout the day so they’re seeing what coworking is, and they’re getting introduced to the community as soon as possible.

 Make sure you have a way of tracking day pass users so you can more easily convert them to a subscription package or full membership.
 If a day passer comes in frequently, let them know about membership options that make better financial sense than just purchasing one-off day passes.

 Not a CloudVO partner yet?
-We would love to add you to our growing network of clsoe to 1,000 locations around the globe.
+We would love to add you to our growing network of close to 1,000 locations around the globe.
 Visit us at www.CloudVO.com to list your location for free.